-- People who demonstrate pride, initiative, commitment to vision & mission, personal integrity & professionalism.
+- People who demonstrate pride, initiative and commitment to vision and mission, personal integrity and professionalism.

-- A culture that promotes trust, diversity, personal & professional growth, mutual respect & open communications.
+- A culture that promotes trust, diversity and personal and professional growth, mutual respect and open communications.

-- An environment that rewards teamwork, partnerships, risk-taking, creativity, leadership, expertise & adaptability
+- An environment that rewards teamwork, partnerships, risk-taking, creativity, leadership, expertise and adaptability.

-- A tradition of excellence & personal accountability in all we do.
+- A tradition of excellence and personal accountability in all we do.

 Enterprise Systems Division

 Performs a vital role in the Fort Carson Regional Network Enterprise Center (RNEC).
-This Division consists of three functional Branches that are responsible for all IT Server, Systems, Desktop workstations and Customer Management service delivery on Fort Carson and to several of our new Local Network Enterprise Center (LNEC) partners within the Western Region.
-The Division provides advanced user services such as server and system administrator support, desktop, hardware, software, data back-up/restore and management, 24 x 7 Executive VIP support, secure and non-secure network access, data base management, account management, web management and a secure data center that also provides Enterprise Hosting.
+This division consists of three functional branches that are responsible for all IT server, systems, desktop workstations and customer management service delivery on Fort Carson and to several of our new Local Network Enterprise Center (LNEC) partners within the Western Region.
+The division provides advanced user services such as server and system administrator support, desktop, hardware, software, data back-up/restore and management, 24/7 Executive VIP support, secure and nonsecure network access, database management, account management, web management and a secure data center that also provides Enterprise Hosting.
 Dependable network systems and computer support with enhanced security layers is provided to assist with both the physical and virtual hardware/software maintenance to the end users.
 The Enterprise Systems Division is an experienced Team of seasoned IT professionals prepared to support a Region of Western Installations, when given the most demanding IT requirements.

 Systems Management Branch (SMB)